briannaflynn/seg_utils/README.md

 ### Main Functions:

-Prep a mask file from a JSON annotation:
+Prep a mask file from a JSON annotation (VGG format):
 ```
 coordinates_from_json()